sarcox/CP-HoneyPot-Instructions/README.md

 This will start the script running and it will take a while (approximately 20 minutes) to complete the first part.

   1. At the first set of prompts, complete the information as follows:

-    * *Do you wish to run in Debug mode? y/n :* **n**
-    * *Superuser email:* You can use any email -- this will be your username to login to the admin console.
+    *Do you wish to run in Debug mode? y/n :* **n** *Superuser email*: You can use any email -- this will be your username to login to the admin console.
-    * *Superuser password*: Choose any password -- you'll be asked to confirm.
+    *Superuser password*: Choose any password -- you'll be asked to confirm.

         Make a note of this username and password or you will not be able to access the server you set up in your browser!